sjentsch/lsjDocs/Ch11/Ch11_tTest_05.rst

 The output shown in :numref:`fig-ttest_paired2` is (obviously) formatted exactly the same was as it was the last time we used the ``One Sample T-Test`` analysis (section :doc:`Ch11_tTest_02`), and it confirms our intuition.
-There’s an average improvement of 1.4\% from test 1 to test 2, and this is significantly different from 0 (*t*\(19) = 6.48, *p* < 0.001).
+There is an average improvement of 1.4\% from test 1 to test 2, and thit is significantly different from 0 (*t*\(19) = 6.48, *p* < 0.001).

-However, suppose you’re lazy and you don’t want to go to all the effort of creating a new variable.
+However, suppose you are lazy and you do not want to go to all the effort of creating a new variable.
 Or perhaps you just want to keep the difference between one-sample and paired-samples tests clear in your head.
 If so, you can use the jamovi ``Paired Samples T-Test`` analysis,